gcba-iris/iris/README.md

 Iris is built around the **flow**, which is the path a request follows from the moment it arrives to the moment it gets handled/processed.
 If a response is generated, the flow includes its way back to the original device.

+1. Data pours in from multiple sources through the **docks**.
+Each dock accounts for a single protocol, and listens to one port.
+2. The dock parses the data and converts it to a plain javascript object.
+3. The dock sends it to the **dispatcher**.
+4. The dispatcher looks at the tag property and routes the data to the right **handler**.
+5. As the data makes its way to the handler, the **input hooks** (read-only middlewares) can access it and do stuff with it.
+But they can't modify it.
+6. The handler process the data, persisting it, redirecting it, etc.
+7. If the handler generates a response, it goes to the dispatcher.
+If there's no response, the process ends here.
+8. The **output hooks** can get their hands on the response and do stuff with it, but without being able to modify it.
+8. Then the dispatcher gets the response and routes it to the right dock.
+9. The dock sends it back to the original device.

 ```
 --> Dock --> Dispatcher --> Hooks --> Handler
 Handler --> Dispatcher --> Hooks --> Dock -->
 ```

 ## Getting started